 What to Wear in Australia During June?

-Southern Australia & Tasmania Cold, rainy, and windy (5–15 °C) Wool coat, merino layers, dark jeans, ankle boots, scarf & gloves Wool jumper, coat or parka, trousers, waterproof shoes, beanie
+Southern Australia & Tasmania Cold, windy, and often wet.
+Expect winter mornings between 5–8 °C and daytime temperatures around 12–15 °C. Insulated coat, merino base layers, dark jeans or trousers, ankle boots, scarf and gloves for colder days.
+Wool jumper, structured coat or parka, warm trousers, waterproof shoes, beanie for early mornings.

-Sydney & New South Wales Coast Mild days, cool nights (10–18 °C), occasional rain Light jumper, trench coat, jeans or midi skirt, loafers Cotton shirt, wool-blend sweater, chinos, sneakers or loafers
+Sydney & NSW Coast Mild winter days with cool evenings.
+Temperatures usually range from 10–18 °C with occasional coastal rain.
+Light knit or jumper, trench coat, jeans or midi skirt, loafers or ankle boots.
+Long-sleeve cotton shirt, wool-blend sweater, chinos, sneakers or leather loafers.

-Perth & Western Australia Mild Mediterranean winter (8–20 °C), some rain Denim jacket, knit top, jeans, waterproof flats Light jumper, casual jacket, jeans, leather sneakers
+Perth & Western Australia Mild Mediterranean winter.
+Days are comfortable (8–20 °C) with periodic rain and coastal breezes.
+Knit top, denim or lightweight jacket, jeans, water-resistant flats or sneakers.
+Light jumper, casual jacket, jeans or chinos, comfortable leather sneakers.

 Understanding Australia’s Weather in June